Fr0sT-Brutal/awesome-pascal/README.md

 * [DUnit-XML](https://github.com/VSoftTechnologies/DUnit-XML).
 Test runner that allows DUnit Tests to output NUnit compatible XML.

 * [Smoketest](https://github.com/deltics/delphi.libs/tree/master/smoketest).
-A framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
+Framework for writing tests and performance benchmarks using the Delphi language for Microsoft Windows.
 It has been tested on all versions of Delphi from 7 thru to 2010.

 * [SynTests](https://github.com/synopse/mORMot/blob/master/SynTests.pas).
 Unit test functions including mocks and stubs.